incredimo/prism/readme.md

-PRISM: A Unified Secure Communication and Compression System
+**PRISM: A Unified Secure Communication and Compression System**

-Leveraging Dynamic Pattern Evolution for Enhanced Efficiency, Adaptive Security, and Quantum Resilience
+*Leveraging Dynamic Pattern Evolution for Enhanced Efficiency, Adaptive Security, and Quantum Resilience*

-Author: Aghil Kuttikatil Mohandas
+**Author:** Aghil Kuttikatil Mohandas
-Email: a@xo.rs
+**Email:** a@xo.rs
-Affiliation: Independent Researcher
+**Affiliation:** Independent Researcher
-Date: February 18, 2025
+**Date:** February 18, 2025
+**(Revised: October 26, 2023)**

+---

-Abstract
+## Abstract

 The architecture of modern secure communication systems typically involves distinct layers for data compression and cryptographic encryption.
 While effective against many current threats, this layered approach introduces computational overhead and relies on mathematical hardness assumptions vulnerable to future quantum computers.
 Furthermore, static or globally shared mechanisms can leak information through traffic patterns.
-This paper presents PRISM (Pattern-based Resilient Information Security Mechanism), a novel system that unifies compression and security into a single, adaptive layer.
+This paper presents **PRISM (Pattern-based Resilient Information Security Mechanism)**, a novel system that unifies compression and security into a single, adaptive layer.
 PRISM utilizes conversation-specific, dynamically evolving pattern dictionaries derived directly from the communication content.
 By replacing recurring sequences with short, ephemeral identifiers, PRISM achieves both high data compression and a unique form of security resistant to pattern analysis and state inference, offering inherent resilience against quantum attacks targeting static cryptographic structures or traffic patterns.
 This paper details PRISM's design, including its dual-dictionary architecture, an advanced dictionary management system based on optimized tries, a data-driven pattern evolution engine, and a robust synchronization protocol crucial for maintaining state consistency between communicating parties.
 We describe a prototype implementation in Rust and present experimental evaluations demonstrating low latency, high compression ratios, efficient resource utilization, and the system's foundational quantum resilience properties derived from its dynamic nature.
 PRISM represents a significant step towards building future-proof, efficient, and secure communication protocols for the post-quantum era and increasingly data-intensive environments.

+---

-Keywords
+## Keywords

 Secure Communication, Data Compression, Dynamic Data Structures, Pattern Recognition, Adaptive Systems, Post-Quantum Security, Quantum Resilience, Dictionary Management, Synchronization Protocols, Network Efficiency, Traffic Analysis Resistance, Rust Programming Language.

+---

-1. Introduction
+## 1. Introduction

 The ever-increasing volume and sensitivity of data exchanged over global networks necessitate robust and efficient secure communication mechanisms.
 Current secure communication protocols, epitomized by the Transport Layer Security (TLS) standard, typically employ a layered approach.
 Data is first compressed using algorithms like Deflate, then encrypted using established cryptographic primitives such as AES, RSA, or ECC, and finally integrity-protected.
 While this layered design provides modularity and leverages well-studied algorithms, it faces growing challenges.